 If you have stomach cancer, your doctor will talk to you about your individual situation when working out your prognosis.
 Every person’s experience is different, and there is support available to you.

 Treatment for stomach cancer depends on the stage of the cancer, your age, medical history, nutritional needs and general health.

 You might feel confused or unsure about your treatment options and decisions.
 It’s okay to ask your treatment team to explain the information to you more than once.
 It’s often okay to take some time to think about your decisions.

 Surgery is the main treatment for stomach cancer that has not spread to other parts of the body.
 Surgery aims to remove all of the stomach cancer while keeping as much normal tissue as possible.
-There are two main types of surgery for stomach cancer:
+There are 2 main types of surgery for stomach cancer: